beinnor/technical_fcc/markdown/content.md

 # Footer

 The `<footer>` tag defines a footer for a document or section.

-A `<footer>` element should contain information about its containing element.
+Typically, it contains information about the author of a section, links to related documents or perhaps information about the author.

 A `<footer>` element typically contains: